Loading Golf Stats...

 More Fantasy News

-Cauley fired a three-under 68 on Sunday at the RBC Heritage to finish six-under and tied for 23rd.
+Cauley carded a two-under 68 on Sunday at the Charles Schwab Challenge to finish seven-under and tied for 29th.